Skip to main content

 The CRO role was originally designed to own forecasting, pipeline management, and revenue analytics.
 But today, Revenue Operations (RevOps) teams handle these functions with sophisticated tools and automation.

-This leaves the CRO role focused on strategy and execution—areas where the CMO often has more expertise.
+This leaves the CRO role focused on strategy and execution.
+Areas where the CMO often has more expertise.

 2. Marketing Drives the Majority of Revenue

 In modern B2B companies, marketing generates 60-80% of pipeline.
 Product marketing defines positioning.
-Demand generation fills the funnel.
-Content marketing educates buyers.
+A strong content strategy educates buyers.
 Customer marketing drives expansion.

 Sales executes, but marketing creates the conditions for revenue.
 When the CMO already owns the majority of revenue-generating activities, it makes sense to give them full accountability.